-On most nights I read in bed for an hour or two before going to sleep.
+On most nights I read in bed for a while before going to sleep.
 My wife usually falls asleep first so to be considerate, I turn off the lamp and use a book light.
 It occurred to me that I’ll be using this book light a lot if the power goes out.
 Then I thought, “If the power goes out, we only have one book light.
-What if someone else wants to read, too?
-It’s hard to read by dim candlelight.”
+What if someone else wants to read, too?”
 I decided to stock up on several book lights.
 Then I started brainstorming for other unusual survival gear that most people might not have thought of.
 Here’s what I came up with:

 Aluminum Foil – The best thing about foil is you can wrap meat and veggies in it, throw it in a fire, and a few minutes later have a hot meal.
 It can also be molded into a bowl, cup, funnel, or a pot for boiling water.
 In addition, it can be used to enhance an antenna, to sharpen scissors, to make sun boxes for small plants, to collect dew from trees, and in the summer it can be put in windows to keep the heat out.
 But the most important usage: Tin foil hats!

 Baseball Bats – You might plan on carrying a gun for self-protection if the SHTF, but if you’re caught off guard, nothing’s better than a good baseball bat.